Escaped Pennsylvania killer Danilo Cavalcante was planning to flee to Canada before he was captured, US marshal says – KION546

 Cavalcante is now being held in a Pennsylvania maximum security prison, State Correctional Institution – Phoenix, in Montgomery County, where he will serve a life sentence for his murder conviction.

-He’s now also been charged with felony escape, and is due to appear in court for a preliminary hearing on September 27, court records show.
+He’s also been charged with felony escape and is due to appear in court for a preliminary hearing on September 27, court records show.

-An attorney has not been listed on court documents for Cavalcante and the public defender’s office declined to comment at this time.
+An attorney has not been listed in court documents for Cavalcante and the public defender’s office declined to comment.
 Pennsylvania authorities updated the spelling of Cavalcante’s first name to Danilo in court documents Wednesday.

-During the manhunt, hundreds of law enforcement officials searched through challenging, heavily wooded terrain, in some cases, just missing the escaped inmate.
+Hundreds of law enforcement officials searched through challenging, heavily wooded terrain, in some cases just missing the escaped inmate.

-The terrain was so thick that law enforcement officers standing just five feet apart could not see each other, Sassa said.
+The terrain was so thick, officers standing just 5 feet apart could not see each other, Sassa said.

 “He was resourceful.
 He did the things he knew he could do.
 He wanted to shelter in the woods,” Sassa added.
 “He did things that he was comfortable with, he moved at night, he told our investigators that at some points he stayed still for a day, a day and a half.”

-When he was captured in South Coventry Township – roughly 20 miles from the facility he escaped from – Cavalcante had the appearance of someone who was in the woods for an extended period of time, and looked stressed, Bivens said Wednesday.
+When he was captured in South Coventry Township – roughly 20 miles from the facility he escaped – Cavalcante had the appearance of someone who was in the woods for an extended period of time, Bivens said Wednesday.

 “Which is exactly what we were trying to do all along,” Bivens said.
 “The whole point was to keep him stressed, keep him moving, and keep him off his game.”